Ransomware Protection Impact

 - 56% of malware attacks consist of ransomware

-Ransomware criminals trick you into clicking on infected links.
-This is done by duplicating the look of an email to mask their malicious intentions.
+Most commonly, ransomware criminals trick you into clicking on infected links.
+This is done by disguising an email to mask their malicious intentions.
 Inadequate ransomware protection can lead to devastating consequences not just for businesses but for individuals too.
 Homeowners without ransomware protection for example have lost millions of dollars.

 Ransomware Protection Infographic

 Want a more visual representation on why having ransomware protection is so important?
-Check out this informative infographics below.
+Check out this informative infographic below from Datto.

 Ransomware Protection Glossary of Terms

 - Ransomware: Type of malware which restricts access to the computer system that it infects, and demands a ransom paid to the creators of the malware in order for the restriction to be removed.

 - Advanced Persistent Threat: An adversary that possesses sophisticated levels of expertise and significant resources which allow it to create opportunities to achieve its objectives by using multiple attack vectors

 - Attack Path: The steps that an adversary takes or may take to plan, prepare for, and execute an attack.

 - Attack Pattern: Similar cyber events or behaviors that may indicate an attack has occurred or is occurring, resulting in a security violation or a potential security violation.